jatinguglani/Todo-List/README.md

 # Todo-List
-A Todo-list web app using NodeJS, Express and MongoDB
+A dynamic and aesthetic Todo-list website built with HTML, CSS, JS, NodeJS, Express and MongoDB